zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated when failing to write contents of a TCP stream to a file.

-   :c: The connection whose contents are being recorded.
+   :param c: The connection whose contents are being recorded.

-   :is_orig: Which side of the connection encountered a failure to write.
+   :param is_orig: Which side of the connection encountered a failure to write.

-   :msg: A reason or description for the failure.
+   :param msg: A reason or description for the failure.

    .. zeek:see:: set_contents_file get_contents_file